brandur/sorg/content/drafts/interfaces.md

 in real time.
 The computer waits on the human rather than the other way around.
-Besides terminals and a few other pieces of fringe technology, modern UIs don't even come close to this fantastic future.
+Besides terminals and a few other pieces of fringe technology, modern UIs don't even come close to a future this fantastic.

 A successful interface isn't one that looks good in a still screenshot, it's one that maximizes our productivity and